Welcome to Haviland Cottage on the Isle of Wight

 Before he moved to Winterbourne, Dickens had spent a week in Broadstairs (see also Fort House now Bleak House), finishing up to Chapter 12 of David Copperfield.
 Mr Dick appeared in the next chapter.
 The timings work wonderfully.

-Whilst at Winterbourne, Dickens regularly walked up Saint Boniface Down (the highest point on the Isle of Wight).
-He entertained many of his wide circle of literary friends including William Makepeace Thackeray, Thomas Carlyle and Alfred Tennyson.
+Whilst at Winterbourne, Dickens regularly entertained many of his wide circle of literary friends including William Makepeace Thackeray, Thomas Carlyle and Alfred Tennyson.

 Opposite the entrance to “Winterbourne “is “East Dene” where the 12-year-old Algernon Swinburne lived with his parents.
 The Dickens family regularly had “High Tea” with the Swinburne’s (4).